DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 #### - Parameters for a "files" type

-- `uploadURL` - (optional) an URL of the editor uploader.
+- `uploadURL` - (optional) a URL of the editor uploader.
 See the detail below

 <details>